 The authorization hearing on the amended Ruediger Class Action occurred in April 2022 and, on October 11, 2022, the Québec Superior Court ruled dismissing the Ruediger Class Action, as amended, on all grounds.
 On November 18, 2022, the plaintiffs appealed the ruling to the Québec Court of Appeal.
-The final judgment is expected to be rendered in 2024.
+The appeal was heard on January 17, 2024 and final judgment is expected to be rendered in the second half of 2024.